Taludas/Anno2205-NewFrontiers/README.md

          - Added 10 Graphene as a reward to complete the Space Port extension in case of pacifist route
       - *"8.
 A Place to Warm Up"*:
         - Exhanged the goal to supply Canned Food with the goal to supply Sustenance Packs
-      - *"10.
-A Dangerous Climate"*:
-        - Change reward for quest from 10 Petrochemicals to 20 Petrochemicals
       - *"12.
 It's Rocket Science"*:
         - Add subgoal to establish a trade route for Nanoceramics to Arctic
       - *"14.
 Shared Responsibility"*:
-        - Add subgoal to establish a traderoute for Fish to Temperate
+        - Add subgoal to establish a trade route for Fish to Temperate
         - Add subgoal to produce Fine Food in Temperate
         - Add subgoal to enter Tundra region
         - Add subgoal to produce Hyaluronic Acid
+        - Add subgoal to establish a trade route for Smart Drones to Temperate
       - *"23.
 Self Supporter"*:
-        - Add subgoal to establish a traderoute for Sustenance Packs to Moon
+        - Add subgoal to establish a trade route for Sustenance Packs to Moon
         - Add subgoal to upgrade Spaceport in Arctic to Orbital Spaceport
-        - Add subgoal to establish a traderoute for Rare Earth Elements to Arctic
+        - Add subgoal to establish a trade route for Rare Earth Elements to Arctic
-        - Add subgoal to establish a traderoute for VitaPills to Moon
+        - Add subgoal to establish a trade route for VitaPills to Moon
         - Add subgoal to build a Maintenance Station on Moon
       - *"24.
 The Fusion Reactor"*:
         - Add subgoal to hire 3000 Officers on Moon